nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

 ## Installing the Nuxeo Platform from the APT Repository for Debian and Ubuntu

-Installing the Nuxeo Platform using the APT sources for Debian and Ubuntu installs and configures the platform, but it also installs all required dependencies for an optimal use of the platform.
+Installing the Nuxeo Platform using the APT sources for Debian and Ubuntu installs and configures the platform, but it also installs all required dependencies for optimal use of the platform.

 {{#> callout type='note' }}

 On Debian 8 (jessie), the openjdk-8-jdk is not available in the default repositories.
-Before installing the nuxeo package, you will need to:
+Before installing the Nuxeo package, you will need to:
 *  add the jessie-backports repository (`deb http://httpredir.debian.org/debian jessie-backports main`) to your `/etc/apt/sources.list`
 *  refresh your package list (`apt-get update`)
 *  install the package (`apt-get install -t jessie-backports openjdk-8-jdk`)